 An individual usually requests the Meeting's involvement in testing a leading through the designated Meeting committee.
 As for clearness committees for personal discernment, a convener is appointed who brings members together at a particular time and place and who guides them through the same basic process described for the clearness committee for personal discernment.
 When the person speaks out of the silence, he or she tells the "story" of the concern and the possible leading:

-When did it begin?
-How has it grown or changed over time?
-What actions have been taken already to learn more about the concern or test the leading?
-Are you open to guidance and support and do you give thanks for them?
+- When did it begin?

+- How has it grown or changed over time?

+- What actions have been taken already to learn more about the concern or test the leading?

 Questions the committee may want to explore include: